Italian populists reach last-ditch deal to take power - Journal du Cameroun

 Paolo Savona, the eurosceptic economist who the populist coalition originally wanted for economy minister but was rejected by Mattarella, is still part of the cabinet as European Affairs minister.

-The role of economy minister was given to the less controversial Giovanni Tria, a political economy professor who advocates slashing taxes but is in favour of keeping Italy in the euro.
+The role of economy minister was given to the less controversial Giovanni Tria, a political economist who advocates slashing taxes but is in favour of keeping Italy in the euro.

 Brussels savvy Enzo Moavero Milanesi was appointed minister of foreign affairs.